-United Airlines: Passengers must submit documentation from a mental health professional saying the support animal is essential for the passenger’s “mental health or treatment.”
-The airline must have this documentation at least 48 hour prior to the flight.
+United Airlines: As of March 2018, passengers are required to submit documentation from a mental health professional saying the support animal is essential for the passenger’s “mental health or treatment.”
+The airline must have this documentation at least 48 hours prior to the flight.

 Virgin America: Policies for Virgin America throughout this piece are the same as Alaska Airlines, unless otherwise noted, as these two airlines officially merged in early 2018.

 Traveling with pets

 Most airlines have restrictions to how many pets are allowed per flight (and the type of carrier they need to be in), so it’s a good idea to call the airline as soon as you know you’re bringing your pet.
 Also, some states require health documents when bringing in a pet, so make sure you find out if that’s required wherever you’re going.

 Here’s what else you need to know about bringing your fur baby on a domestic flight with the major airlines.

 Alaska Airlines: Passengers 18 and older may bring certain animals in the cabin and the carrier counts toward your carry on bag allotment.
 There is a $100 fee each way, whether your pet travels in the cabin or in cargo.
 There are restrictions — like certain blackout dates and breeds — so check out Alaska’s full pet policy here.

 Allegiant Airlines: Only domestic cats and dogs are permitted to fly in the cabin on a flight within the main land of the U.S. and Puerto Rico.
 There is a $100 fee per flight, per animal.
 Travelers must be at least 15-years-old to bring a pet on a flight and may not sit in an exit row or one row before/after exit rows.